 The Keyingham Curriculum

 We have built the Keyingham Curriculum around our children.
 Each year, we help them to gain a richer knowledge and deeper understanding of the world around them.
-Learning is sequenced coherently and is cyclical and is revisited each year so that new learning is built upon secure foundations.
-Our curriculum encourages CURIOSTY by framing learning through key questions - building knowledge, reasoning skills and vocabulary.
+Learning is sequenced coherently, is cyclical and is revisited each year so that new learning is built upon secure foundations.
+Our curriculum encourages curiosity by framing learning through key questions - building knowledge whilst also developing reasoning skills and vocabulary.
+Review of knowledge and understanding is key to ensure that the curriculum truly supports our children and allows them to put the pandemic behind them.

 The Keyingham Curriculum follows a path with the child at its centre.
 Our pupils start each academic year focussing on themselves and our questions build up and outwards from there, gaining knowledge and drawing comparisons to deepen their appreciation and understanding.
 We scaffold our learning through challenging, rich and diverse texts to provide a vehicle for discussion, creation and more questions.